rystrauss/interact/interact/agents/deepq/README.md

 suffers from substantial overestimations  in some settings.
 [Double DQN][3] (DDQN) is an attempt to remedy that that leads to better performance on several Atari games.

+### Prioritized Replay Experience

+[Prioritized Replay Experience][5] replaces the standard experience replay (which is sampled uniformly at random) with one that replays important transitions more frequently.
+This allows the agent to learn more efficiently and leads to much better performance than vanilla DQN.